-Now, my own response will require at least a small amount of explanation, because, although I hold to the compatibilist definition of free will, and so contend that determinism and free will are compatible, I nevertheless find infallible foreknowledge and free will incompatible.
-In short, I do not find most of the responses to this problem which reconcile infallible foreknowledge and free will at all compelling.
+Now, my own response will require at least a small amount of explanation (and might stray a bit from the accessible goal outlined in the introduction), because, although I hold to the compatibilist definition of free will, and so contend that determinism and free will are compatible—and although I also contend that determinism and moral responsibility are compatible—I nevertheless find demonstrable infallible foreknowledge and free will incompatible.
+In short, I do not find most of the responses to this problem which reconcile demonstrable infallible foreknowledge and free will at all compelling.

 It is not merely the truth or falsehood of the notion that Hannah’s choice of reading material is theoretically foreknowable that makes the choice unfree or free; it is Beth’s possession of that infallible foreknowledge.
-Under the circumstances in the hypothetical, wherein Beth infallibly foreknows (as in any universe where agents become aware of provable infallible foreknowledge), the inescapable illusion of human free will is shattered, and is not inescapable at all.
-Without this inescapable perception, the meaningfulness of Frankfurt’s clarification of moral responsibility is lost (under my similarly phenomenological understanding of morality).
-In the presence of infallible foreknowledge, it would no longer be the case, as I phrased it last week, that the compatibilists are describing lived experience.
+Under the circumstances in the hypothetical, wherein Beth demonstrably infallibly foreknows (as in any universe where agents become aware of provable infallible foreknowledge), the inescapable illusion of human free will is shattered, and is not inescapable at all.
+In the demonstrable presence of infallible foreknowledge, it would no longer be the case, as I phrased it last week, that the compatibilists are describing lived experience.